dharmrai-vmw/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 - NFS
 - vVols

-TKG Cluster Plans can be defined by operators to use a certain vSphere datastore when creating new workload clusters.
+Tanzu Kubernetes Grid Cluster Plans can be defined by operators to use a certain vSphere datastore when creating new workload clusters.
 All developers then have the ability to provision container-backed persistent volumes from that underlying datastore.

 Tanzu Kubernetes Grid is agnostic to which option you choose.
-For Kubernetes stateful workloads, TKG installs the [vSphere Container Storage interface (vSphere CSI)](https://github.com/container-storage-interface/spec/blob/master/spec.md) to automatically provision Kubernetes persistent volumes for pods.
+For Kubernetes stateful workloads, Tanzu Kubernetes Grid installs the [vSphere Container Storage interface (vSphere CSI)](https://github.com/container-storage-interface/spec/blob/master/spec.md) to automatically provision Kubernetes persistent volumes for pods.

 [VMware vSAN](https://docs.vmware.com/en/VMware-vSAN/index.html) is a recommended storage solution for deploying Tanzu Kubernetes Grid clusters on vSphere.